Charlotte Rampling: Personal life

 In 1972, Rampling married New Zealand actor and publicist Bryan Southcombe and had a son, Barnaby Southcombe (who became a television director), before divorcing in 1976.
-The couple was reported to have been living in a ménage à trois with a male model, Randall Laurence, and in 1974, Rampling was quoted by the syndicated columnist Earl Wilson as saying: "There are so many misunderstandings in life.
-I once caused a scandal by saying I lived with two men [...]
-I didn't mean it in a sexual sense [...]
+The couple was reported to have been living in a ménage à trois with Randall Laurence, a male model, and in 1974, Rampling was quoted by the syndicated columnist Earl Wilson as saying: "There are so many misunderstandings in life.
+I once caused a scandal by saying I lived with two men...I didn't mean it in a sexual sense...I was just too dirty to clean my act up.
 We were just like any people sharing an apartment."
-In 2021, Rampling acknowledged the relationship in an interview with The Guardian, saying:Well, I did have two boyfriends, which was racy at the time [...]
-We were all very young.
+In 2021, Rampling acknowledged the relationship in an interview with The Guardian, saying:Well, I did have two boyfriends, which was racy at the time...We were all very young.
 It was all chop and change.
 Quite a lot of things were experimental, I suppose.
 How to live a life!
-I don't know whether I've got it now, but never mind – I had it!In 1978, Rampling married French composer Jean-Michel Jarre and had a second son, David Jarre, who became a musician and singer.
+I don't know whether I've got it now, but never mind – I had it!In 1978, Rampling married French composer Jean-Michel Jarre and had a second son, David Jarre, who became a musician and singer and then a magician.
 She also raised her stepdaughter, Émilie Jarre, who became a fashion designer.
-The marriage was publicly dissolved in 1997, when Rampling learned from tabloid newspaper stories about Jarre's affairs with other women.
-Their divorce was final in 2002.
+The marriage was publicly dissolved in 1997, when Rampling learned from tabloid stories about Jarre's affairs with other women.
+Their divorce was finalised in 2002.
 Rampling later remarked:It is not uncommon for a man to have an affair, or even for a woman to have an affair.
 But the way I found out!
 In the tabloids.
 It was demeaning.
 And then for it to have continued.
 No, I could not forgive that at the time.Rampling was engaged to Jean-Noël Tassez, a French journalist and businessman, from 1998 until his death in 2015.
 Rampling has lived in Paris since the late 1970s.